Rohit-Thakkar/kidney_cancer/README.md

 # Deep Learning Research on Kidney Cancer

 This repository contains research and experimentation with deep learning models for kidney cancer classification.
-We explore various models including MobileNet, Vision Transformer (ViT), Support Vector Machine (SVM), and Van model.
+Explored various models including MobileNet, Vision Transformer (ViT), Support Vector Machine (SVM), and Van model.
 Each model is implemented in a separate Jupyter notebook for clarity and ease of understanding.

 ## Models